EmersonDeltaV/postman-ps-runner/README.md

 3. `environmentId`: The ID of the Postman environment you would like to use.
 4. `workspaceId`: The ID where the Postman collection is located.
 This will be used to download the global variables to be used.
 5. `systemName`: A reference to the environment being used.
 Readable name of the environment ID.
-6. `notificationUrl`: A POST endpoint that accepts a JSON body.
+6. `notificationUrl`: (optional) A POST endpoint that accepts a JSON body.
 This is where the JSON summary will be sent.

 # How to Run